-Candidate A person who has: • Within 12 months of the next election period, publicly expressed an intention to run as a candidate in the election; and or a person who has formally nominated as a candidate in the election with the Election Manager.
+Candidate A person who has: Within 12 months of the next election period, publicly expressed an intention to run as a candidate in the election; and or a person who has formally nominated as a candidate in the election with the Election Manager.
 A candidate is a "known candidate" when a person has actual knowledge of the candidate's identity and that they meet the above definition.
-Council Knox City Council, whether constituted before or after the commence of this Policy.
+Council Knox City Council, whether constituted before or after the commencement of this Policy.
 Election Day In the case of an election, the day of an election determined under section 257 or 260 of the Act.
-For the 202 40 elections, election day is Saturday, 264 October 20204 .
-Election Manager Means the Victorian Electoral Commission (VEC) or a person appointed in writing by the VEC
+For the 20240 elections, election day is Saturday, 264 October 20204.
+Election Manager Means the Victorian Electronal Commission (VEC) or a person appointed in writing by the VEC

-Electoral Matter As defined in section 3(4) and 3(5) of the Act and detailed below: Any matter which is intended or likely to affect voting in an election but doe not include any electoral material produced by or on behalf of the election manager returning officer for the purposes of conducting an election.
-Without limiting the generality of the definition of electoral matter, matter is to be taken to be intended or likely to affect voting in an election if it contai an express or implicit reference to, or comment on- (a) the election; or (b) a candidate in the election; or (c) an issue submitted to, or otherwise before, the voters in connection with Election Period the election.
-The period commencing at the time that nominations close on nomination day and ending at 6.00pm on Election Day.
+Electoral Matter As defined in section 3(4) and 3(5) of the Act and detailed below: Any matter which is intended or likely to affect voting in an election but does not include any electoral material produced by or on behalf of the election manager returning officer for the purposes of conducting an election.
+Without limiting the generality of the definition of electoral matter, matter is to be taken to be intended or likely to affect voting in an election if it contains an express or implicit reference to, or comment on- (a) the election; or (b) a candidate in the election; or (c) an issue submitted to, or otherwise before, the voters in connection with the election.
+Election Period The period commencing at the time that nominations close on nomination day and ending at 6.00pm on Election Day.
 For the 20240 elections, the election period will apply from 224 September 20240 until 6:00pm on Saturday, 264 October 20240 inclusive.
-Inappropriate Decision As defined in Section 69(2)(c), (d) and (3) of the Act and detailed below: a) decisions that the Council considers could be reasonably deferred until the next Council is in place; b) decisions that the Council considers should not be made during election period; and c) decisions that would enable the use of Council resources in a w that is intended to influence, or is likely to influence, voting at t election.
-Major Decision As defined in Section 69(2)(a) and (b) of the Act and detailed below: a) decisions relating to the appointment or remuneration of a Ch Executive Officer, but not to the appointment of remuneration of Acting Chief Executive Officer; and b) decisions that commit Council to expenditure exceeding one per ce of the Council's income from general rates, municipal charges a service rates and charges in the preceding financial ye (approximately \$1.21.3 million in 2020-20212022-2023).
-Officer Responsible In respect of a report to a meeting of Council or a Delegated Committee, means the member (or acting member) of the Executive Management Tea responsible for authorising the report.
-Staff, Council staff, or staff member
+Inappropriate Decision As defined in Section 69(2)(c), (d) and (3) of the Act and detailed below: a) decisions that the Council considers could be reasonably deferred until the next Council is in place; b) decisions that the Council considers should not be made during an election period; and decisions that would enable the use of Council resources in a way that is intended to influence, or is likely to influence, voting at the election.
+Major Decision As defined in Section 69(2)(a) and (b) of the Act and detailed below: a) decisions relating to the appointment or remuneration of a Chief Executive Officer, but not to the appointment of remuneration of an Acting Chief Executive Officer; and b) decisions that commit Council to expenditure exceeding one per cent of the Council's income from general rates, municipal charges and service rates and charges in the preceding financial year (approximately \$1.21.3 million in 2020-20212022-2023).
+Officer Responsible In respect of a report to a meeting of Council or a Delegated Committee, means the member (or acting member) of the Executive Management Team responsible for authorising the report.
+Staff, Council staff, or staff member means any employee of Council whether permanent or temporary or casual, and includes contractors, and volunteers carrying out work for or on behalf of Knox City Council